 Brief introduction of our system: stable isotope approach and feeding guilds

-Agriculture is the largest land use type worldwide and the major driver for global biodiversity crisis and environmental degradation.
+Using natural arthropod enemies to control pest has a long history in agriculture.
+For example, (Heimpel and Mills 2017)the earliest record of biocontrol was documented in the book Plants of the Southern Regions (ca. 304 A.D.) that people in Southern China sold ants and their nests (attached to branches) in market to control citrus insect pests (Huang and Yang 1987).
+After green revolution (different term?), synthetic pesticides have become the main method to control pest.
+However, this comes at a cost, such as posing risks to people, reducing biodiversity (e.g., decline in top predators) and hampering ecosystem functions (e.g., decline in pollinator service) (citation).
+As agriculture has become the largest land use type worldwide and the major driver for global biodiversity crisis and environmental degradation in Anthropocene (citation), a shift from synthetic pesticides to environmental-friendly practices (e.g., biocontrol) is urgently needed to make agriculture more sustainable.
+For example, the European Commission has recently announced its plan to reduce the use chemical pesticides in European Union’s agricultural systems by 50% by 2030 (EC 2020).
+Such a large-scale plan for pesticide reduction will open great opportunities for pest control by natural enemies.

+Therefore, biocontrol has regained its importance Now, , biocontrol by enemies to reduce pesticide applications has become an area of increasing focus in sustainable agriculture.
+Regain importance.
 Agricultural expansion and intensification have contributed to habitat loss and climate change, posing substantial threats on species and ecosystems (Kehoe et al. 2017).
 To mitigate such impacts, there is an urgent need for modern industrial agriculture to shift toward more ecological- and environmental-friendly practices (Gomiero et al. 2011).
-Using natural arthropod enemies for pest control is a critical component in agriculture (Heimpel and Mills 2017).
-Indeed, the earliest record of biocontrol dates far back in human history, long before synthetic chemicals were invented.
-It is documented in the book Plants of the Southern Regions (ca. 304 A.D.) that, people in Southern China sold ants and their nests attached to branches to control citrus insect pests (Huang and Yang 1987).

-Now, in the Anthropocene, biocontrol by enemies to reduce pesticide applications has become an area of increasing focus in sustainable agriculture.

-For example, the European Commission has recently announced its intention to reduce the use chemical pesticides in European Union’s agricultural systems by 50% by 2030 (EC 2020).
-Such plan for pesticide reduction will open great opportunities for pest control by natural enemies.

-The natural arthropod enemies for herbivorous insect pest control can be classified into two major group based on their host/prey range—specialists and generalist predators.
+(Specialist vs. generalist) Cite Ecosphere The natural arthropod enemies for herbivorous insect pest control can be classified into two major group based on their host/prey range—specialists and generalist predators.
 On one hand, specialist enemies (e.g., parasitoids) have been widely applied in agriculture because they are able to target specific pest species and thus minimizes the undesirable non-target effects (Stiling and Cornelissen 2005).
 On the other hand, generalist predators (e.g., spiders) could feed on not only target pests but also non-pest alternative prey due to their polyphagous nature.
 Consequently, their effectiveness as biocontrol agents has long been questioned (Symondson et al. 2002), and whether generalist predators can provide reliable top-down control on crop pests remains a subject of much debate.

-Empirical evidence for the biocontrol effectiveness of generalist predators remains mixed and may be context-dependent.
+(Debate on GAP role) Empirical evidence for the biocontrol effectiveness of generalist predators remains mixed and may be context-dependent.
 Some studies have suggested that generalist predators can be effective in controlling pest populations.
 For example, a review shows that generalist predators significantly decreased pest abundances in around 75% cases of the 181 field manipulative studies examined (Symondson et al. 2002).
 Moreover, a meta-analysis reveals that generalist predators exert stronger suppressing effects on pest populations compared with specialists (Stiling and Cornelissen 2005).
 On the other hand, it has also been shown that generalist predators can exhibit prey switching in the presence of alternative prey, which distracts predators from attacking target pests and thus weakens pest control (Michalko et al. 2019).